HiyawTaken/shakespeare-rnn/README.md

 A character-level language model built with a SimpleRNN trained on the complete works of Shakespeare.
 Type a seed phrase and the model generates a continuation one character at a time.

+## Update

+Found and fixed a critical bug after the initial deployment.
+The character vocabulary was built from a Python set, which has no guaranteed order — training and inference were using completely different character-to-index mappings, making every model prediction meaningless.

+Fix: vocabulary is now built from a sorted list, guaranteeing a consistent mapping across all runs.

+Also added an Embedding layer (dim=64) before the RNN layers.
+Each character index is now mapped to a learned 64-dimensional vector before entering the network.

+Updated results: 54% train accuracy, 51% val accuracy, val loss 1.60, converged at epoch 12.

 ## Live Demo

 https://shakespeare-rnn.onrender.com